Tétouan: Piracy and Mazmorras

 As early as the 1530s and 1540s, at the time when Spain and the Ottoman Empire were disputing control over the western part of the Mediterranean, piracy was spreading and soon Tétouan became one of the main centers of piracy in the region.
-Corsairs considered it as a form of retaliation against the Spanish Reconquista that led to the loss of their homes back in al-Andalus, especially that the timing coincided with the first Morisco influx to Tétouan due to the forced conversions they faced in Spain between 1501 and 1526.
-Their collaborators included English and Dutch renegades who were mostly Protestants, although a few had converted to Islam.
+Corsairs considered it as a form of retaliation against the Spanish Reconquista that led to the loss of their homes in al-Andalus, especially that the timing coincided with the first Morisco influx to Tétouan due to the forced conversions they faced in Spain between 1501 and 1526.
+Their collaborators included English and Dutch renegades (who were mostly Protestants, although a few had converted to Islam).

 While the harbor served as a port from where piracy missions were launched, captives were taken to dungeons.
-There were underground prison complexes with a series of connected excavated caves called Mazmorras.
+There were underground prison complexes with series of connected excavated caves called Mazmorras.
 The captives were faced with being sold to the slavery market if ransoms were not paid.
 These subterranean installations were rediscovered in the early 20th century.
 A chapel of 90 square meters and a few altars were also uncovered.
 The sacred site, named Nuestra Señora de los Dolores (Our Lady of Sorrows), was used by the captives and redeemers like their relatives or Spanish Franciscans and Portuguese Jesuits who used to make frequent visits to negotiate the Christian captives' freedom.

-Miguel De Cervantes, himself a captive in Algiers, Algeria between 1575 and 1580, refers to Mazmorras in El juez de los divorcios (The Divorce Judge), where the protagonist compares his marriage to "captivity in Tetouan's caves."
-He also mentions it in Don Quixote, in addition to talking about Tétouan in El trato de Argel, La gran sultana and La ilustre fregona.
+Miguel De Cervantes, himself a captive in Algiers, Algeria between 1575 and 1580, refers to Mazmorras in El juez de los divorcios (The Divorce Judge), where the protagonist compares his marriage to "captivity in Tétouan's caves."
+He also mentions tin Don Quixote, in addition to similar references in El trato de Argel, La gran sultana and La ilustre fregona.
 It is believed that he had contact with some prisoners who told him about the hardness of the dungeons of Tétouan.
-Diplomat and explorer Leo Africanus, while visiting the city, mentions in his book Description of Africa that there were 3,000 captives, although some historians dispute that figure.
+Diplomat and explorer Leo Africanus, while visiting the city, mentions in Description of Africa that there were 3,000 captives, although some historians dispute that figure.
 Other accounts came from captives themselves such as Germain Moüette, who spoke of horrible conditions lived inside those mazmorras in the late 17th century.
-Piracy continued and in 1829, the Austrian Empire bombarded the city in reprisal.
+Piracy continued, and in 1829, the Austrian Empire bombarded the city in reprisal.

 The underground prison was explored in 1922 by Cesar Luis de Montalban, based on a report by archaeologist Manuel Gómez-Moreno Martínez.
 The Spanish protectorate administration then commissioned architect Carlos Ovilo to study the site but they found out that no excavation could be possible without taking the risk of damaging the housing above the site.
 Since then, no excavation has taken place, although recently, some researchers and civil associations have called for the authorities to extend exploration and restoration before opening it to the public.